OAuth 2.0 と Microsoft Azure の統合の詳細な設定手順

 What if the authorization fails?

-We'll most likely have a network issue that is preventing this Authorization to be fully completed, as the root cause requires a deeper debug, please raise a ticket on our Atlassian Support Channel.
+We'll most likely have a network issue that is preventing this Authorization from being fully completed, as the root cause requires a deeper debug, please raise a ticket on our Atlassian Support Channel.

 Known issues and errors: